Nightlife: Brighton Music Hall

-Brighton Musical Hall was alive on a recent Thursday night with the bright, rhythmic sounds of the Brooklyn afrobeat band Zongo Junction.
+Brighton Music Hall was alive with the bright, rhythmic sounds of the Brooklyn afrobeat band Zongo Junction on a Thursday night visit.
 The band commanded the stage with five horns and a six-piece rhythm section, pouring out one lively instrumental number after another.
 Their highly danceable music, a meld of funk- and jazz-influenced West African grooves with chanted vocals and energetic percussion, had even the Allston hipsters in the audience dancing.

 Zongo Junction was the warm-up to the night’s headliner, the Souljazz Orchestra, a six-member collective from Ottawa.
 Powered by multilingual vocals, saxophones, keys, and a variety of percussion instruments, the band’s music combined soul, jazz, African, Latin, and Caribbean influences.
 The audience was all smiles, bobbing heads, and swaying hips as the group stepped to the beat onstage.

 Concerts like this one demonstrate why Brighton Music Hall has become an important venue in Boston’s vibrant live music scene.
 The club, owned and operated by the same people who run the Paradise Rock Club, opened in January 2010 at what had been Harper’s Ferry, near the bustling intersection of Brighton and Harvard Avenues in Allston.
 The club presents musicians similar to those showcased at Paradise, but here they tend to be less well-known up-and-comers.